Solid-state platform for cooperative quantum dynamics driven by correlated emission: Multi-excitation sector

 \section{Multi-excitation sector}

 In this section, we explore the ensemble dynamics in the multi-excitation sector, i.e., corresponding to multiple qubits simultaneously initialized into the excited state.
 This regime is immediately relevant to experimental verifications of our proposed model, as it does not require single-qubit addressability.
-We show that the collective relaxation rates routinely measured in quantum sensing setups can display clear signatures of cooperative quantum behavior, and we investigate their robustness against experimentally relevant perturbations, i.e., temperature and spatial disorder.
-Finally, we explore the correlations of the most subradiant two-excitation states.
+We show that, at temperatures low enough, the collective relaxation rates routinely measured in quantum sensing setups can display clear signatures of cooperative quantum behavior.
+Finally, we investigate their robustness against experimentally relevant perturbations, i.e., temperature and spatial disorder.